A BRIEF HISTORY OF DERBY, DERBYSHIRE

 DERBY IN THE 19th CENTURY

-Life in Victorian Derby gradually improved.
+Life in 19th century Derby gradually improved.
 The first public swimming pool in Derby was built in 1873.
 Derby School of Art opened in 1878.
-A public library and museum was built in 1879.
+A public library and museum were built in 1879.

 Derby grew rapidly in the 19th century.
 In 1877 the boundaries of the town were extended to include New Normanton and Little Chester.
 In the late 19th century many new houses were built in Normanton and Peartree.